kambi-sportsbook-widgets/wc2018-group-winner-widget/README.md

 3.  `iconUrl` - String - url path to tournament icon
 4.  `flagUrl` - String - url path to participant flags
 5.  `backGroundUrl` - String - url path to backgroundUrl.
 Option to provide custom background image for widget.
 Otherwise, default background will be used.
-6.  `pollingInterval` - number - interval in milliseconds to get new live data from live matches
-7.  `pollingCount` - number - maximum number of matches to poll for live data at the same time
-8.  `eventsRefreshInterval` - number - interval in milliseconds to look for live events

 ### Build Instructions